Tarell Alvin McCraney

-Tarell Alvin McCraney (born October 17, 1980) is an American playwright, screenwriter, and actor.
+Tarell Alvin McCraney (born October 17, 1980) is an American playwright.
 He is the chair of playwriting at the Yale School of Drama and a member of the Steppenwolf Theatre Ensemble.

 He co-wrote the 2016 film Moonlight, based on his own play, for which he received an Academy Award for Best Adapted Screenplay.
 He also wrote the screenplay for the 2019 film High Flying Bird and 2019 television series David Makes Man.

+In 2023 McCraney was appointed artistic director of the non-profit Geffen Playhouse, in the Westwood neighborhood in Los Angeles, beginning with the 2024-25 season.

 Early life and education

 McCraney was born in Liberty City, Florida.
 He attended the New World School of the Arts (NWSA) in Miami, Florida.
 While attending NWSA, he also applied to and was awarded an honorable mention by the National YoungArts Foundation (1999, Theater).
 As a teenager, he was a member of an improv troupe directed by Teo Castellanos.

 He matriculated into The Theatre School at DePaul University and received his BFA in acting.
 In May 2007 he graduated from Yale School of Drama's playwriting program, receiving the Cole Porter Playwriting Award upon graduation.
 He also is an Honorary Warwick University Graduate.